Before you can truly start to grow, you’ll need to build your team.

 My Favorite Interview Questions

 As you consider bringing on some of your first employees, it’s critical to choose the right people.
-Let me share some of my favorite interview questions that I might ask a potential employee:
+Let me share some of my favourite interview questions that I might ask a potential employee:

 - What are you passionate about?